CarolinaSantana/07-authapp/README.md

 Create an account and check more information at [Auth0](https://auth0.com/).

-Create a new application there and follow the instructtions in the Quick Start section to configure your proyect.
+Create a new application there and follow the instructions in the Quick Start section to configure your proyect.

 As Application type select Single Page Application.
 Further, put `http://localhost:4200/` in Allowed Callback URLs, Allowed Logout URLs and Allowed Web Origins.